 - Curriculum: Section 7 - Cameras and Photos by Yearbook Discoveries

 - Photography & Yearbook by Rutherford Tutorial Academy

 - If you need to install the Chrome camera, click here.

 - How to Take Great Photos with a Smartphone: Top Yearbook Photo Tips by Entourage Yearbooks

 - Are Smartphone Cameras as Good as DSLRs?
 NO!
 OMG STOP ASKING! by JuanBagnell

 - Pro Photographer, Cheap Camera Challenge (#2 Hermann Lee) by DigitalRev TV

-- USB Type 2 C to transfer photos from camera to computer
+- USB Charging Data Cable to transfer photos from camera or phone to computer

 - SanDisk 32GB Ultra Class 10 SDHC UHS-I Memory Card